falterfriday/blog/_posts/2016-05-25-JavaScript-The-Beginning.md

 Helpful Links:

-w3schools.com - I've linked this site before, but I'm doing it again to emphasize just how valuable it's been for filling in the holes.
+<a href="http://www.w3schools.com/js/default.asp" target="_blank">w3schools.com</a> - I've linked this site before, but I'm doing it again to emphasize just how valuable it's been for filling in the holes.

-OverAPI.com - Cheat sheet for properties and methods.
+<a href="http://overapi.com/javascript" target="_blank">OverAPI.com</a> - I realize that I've linked this several times now, but it's been that valuable.
 Super helpful if you're blanking a method and/or what it does.